 - An effective communicator, both written and oral.
 Marketing and public relations preferred.

 - Proficient in MS Office, Raiser’s Edge a plus.

 - Available to work occasional evenings and weekends.

 Physical Demands: While performing duties of the job, the incumbent is occasionally

 Required to stand, walk, sit, use hands, reach with hands and arms, talk and hear.

-Note: CROHN’S & COLITIS FOUNDATION OF AMERICA RESERVES THE RIGHT TO ADD, DELETE, CHANGE OR MODIFY THE JOB DUTIES.
+Note: CROHN’S & COLITIS FOUNDATION RESERVES THE RIGHT TO ADD, DELETE, CHANGE OR MODIFY THE JOB DUTIES.